origo-map/origo-documentation/content/layers.md

 `group` | group the layer belong to.
 If group is not provided it will not be included in legend.
 Optional.
 `queryable` | if featureinfo should be enabled for the layer.
 Default is true.
 `opacity` | opacity of the layer.
 Value between 0 and 1.
 Default is 1.
+`renderMode` | can be either image or tile.
+Default is tile.
 `legend` | if the layer should be included in the map legend.
 Default is false.
 `attribution` | attribution for the layer.
 Optional.
 `visible` | if the layer should be visible.
 Default is true.